spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 5. Palette is ready for usage.

-This guide will focus on the first two milestones as the remaining ones are covered in the [Migrate Cluster to Enterprise](/deploying-an-enterprise-cluster) guide and the [Install Using Quick-Start Mode](/enterprise-version/deploying-the-platform-installer) guide.
+This guide focuses on the first installation phase, as the remaining ones are covered in the [Migrate Cluster to Enterprise](/deploying-an-enterprise-cluster) guide and the [Install Using Quick-Start Mode](/enterprise-version/deploying-the-platform-installer) guide.

 # Prerequisites

-* The following minimum resources are required for deploying Palette.
+* The following minimum resources are required to deploy Palette.
     * 2 vCPU
     * 4 GB of Memory
     * 100 GB of Storage.
 Storage sizing depends on your intended update frequency and data retention model. <br /> <br />